 This award honours Live Art Dance’s founder, Diane Moore.
 In 2007, LAD’s board of directors and staff created the Diane Moore Creation Award.
 This award is in memory of Moore’s contributions to the local dance ecology.
 Diane was deeply passionate about stimulating and promoting new dance creations and was inspiring in her tremendous support for Atlantic Canadian artists.

-With the generous support of Neal Livingston and Dance Nova Scotia, Live Art Dance has been able to continue to offer and grow this award from $500 to $5000, stimulating and supporting the creation of contemporary dance in the Atlantic Region!
+With the generous support of Neal Livingston and Dance Nova Scotia, Live Art Dance has been able to continue to offer and grow this award, stimulating and supporting the creation of contemporary dance in the Atlantic Region!

 This award honours Live Art Dance’s founder, Diane Moore.
 Diane was deeply passionate about stimulating and promoting new dance creations and her tremendous support for Atlantic Canadian artists was inspiring.

 Value of the Award

 The 2022 Diane Moore Creation Award is comprised of a cash award for $3,000.00 plus 50 hours of free studio time at DanSpace depending on availability in Halifax (value $1,000.00).